Srimanta Sankardev Kalakshetra

 The Kalakshetra houses number of structures and buildings abiding with the ethnic Assamese designs.
 A replica of the Rang Ghar (an Ahom Amphitheatre in Sivasagar district of Assam), is positioned in the entrance corridor to the main Central Museum.
 The Central Museum preserves some of the traditional articles, or artifacts of Assamese culture.
 The open-air theatre, with a view of the mountainous range of the Khasi Hills, is a venue for a variety of cultural events and an audience of 2000 can see the shows from the gallery seats.
 What can be termed as the major attraction in the Kalakshetra is an Artistic Village.
 This village portrays the village life of Assam in the most liveliest of form through life like statues and model thatched huts.
-The majority of urban children, who are now deprived of experiencing a village life due to massive urbanization, can increase their knowledge of their roots through a virtual tour of the village.
-The Sahitya Bhawan is an archive of Assamese texts and literatures and provides a good reference for any scholar gathering information on Assam or the related North Eastern states.
-The Lalit Kala Bhawan offers a world class exhibition space for arts and sculptures.A walk through the Heritage Park gives a feeling of contentment and satisfaction to any nature's child.
-The Kalakshetra quite often holds various workshops of dramaturgy, cinema and other performing as well as visual arts.There are murals on the center's surrounding walls.
+The Sahitya Bhawan is an archive of Assamese texts and literatures.
+The Lalit Kala Bhawan offers an exhibition space for arts and sculptures.The Kalakshetra quite often holds various workshops of dramaturgy, cinema and other performing as well as visual arts.There are murals on the center's surrounding walls.
 These murals depict various war moments, Bihu dances and other Assamese representations.